Introduction to Multi-Armed Bandits: How much information to reveal?

-Thus, the BIC property \eqref{BIC:eqn:bic-constraint} holds even if the message $\sigma_t$ is not in the conditioning, \ie even if the agent does not get to observe it.
-In other words, \emph{minimal revelation suffices}.
-This is quite surprising: it suffices to issue recommendations, without any supporting information!
-While the above argument is an application of a well-known technique from theoretical economics (Myerson's \emph{direct revelation} principle), it relies on several subtle assumptions implicit in our model.
+Thus, it suffices to issue recommendations, without any supporting information.
+This conclusion, along with the simple argument presented above, is a version of a well-known technique from theoretical economics called Myerson's \emph{direct revelation principle}.
+While surprisingly strong, it relies on several subtle assumptions implicit in our model.
 We discuss these issues more in Section~\ref{BIC:sec:further}.

-\xhdr{Full revelation does not work.} Even though minimal revelation suffices, does the planner really need to bother designing and deploying a bandit algorithm?
-What if the planner just reveals the full history and lets the agents choose for themselves?
-Then the agents would follow the \emph{Bayesian-greedy algorithm}: the Bayesian version of the ``greedy" bandit algorithm which never explicitly explores.
+\xhdr{Full revelation does not work.} Even though recommendations suffice, does the principal need to bother designing and deploying a bandit algorithm?
+In theoretical terms, does the principal need to \emph{explore}?
+An appealing alternative is to reveal the full history, perhaps along with some statistics, and let the agents choose for themselves.
+Being myopic, the agents would follow the \emph{Bayesian-greedy} algorithm, a Bayesian version of the ``greedy" bandit algorithm which always ``exploits" and never ``explores".